Trinity Lutheran Church

 Finance

-o Congregational leaders have been scheduled to count offerings and make deposits through August.
+o Congregational leaders have been scheduled to count offerings and make deposits through the next council meeting in October.

 Property